An item that’s part of a project, or part of a group within a project.

 A date and time assigned to an item by which the item must be completed.

-A status (and view option) designating a project’s first action as the only one available.
+An item state and View option that represents a project’s first action as the only one available.
 First Available status is derived from an action’s position within a project and the project’s type: for sequential and parallel projects, the first available action is the first action in the project list.
 For single action lists, all actions are equally available.

 A collection of items nested hierarchically within another item.
 Groups created from inbox items are item groups, while groups created within projects are action groups (also sometimes called sub-projects).

-An item that exists in your database but isn’t exposed by the view options of your current perspective.
+An item that exists in your database but isn’t exposed by the View options of your current perspective.
 Relevant when the app gives notice that you might be deleting something by mistake.